 Key Documents Typically Needed:

-- Evidence of genuine relationship (photos, correspondence, joint accounts)
+• Evidence of a genuine relationship (photos, correspondence, joint accounts)

 Legal Fees: Fees depend on the complexity of your case and number of family members involved.
-We’ll discuss costs transparently during your consultation.
+I’ll discuss costs transparently during your consultation.

-Ready to reunite your family?
-Schedule a free consultation to discuss your situation and timeline.
-Call
+Ready to discuss your case?
+Schedule a free consultation to review your situation and explore your options.
+Call (646) 645-1827 or complete my contact form.